kensayo/hello-rails-react/README.md

 # Greetings!

->  Simple Rails + React app where we display greetings messages using a API
+>  Simple Rails + React app where we display greetings messages using a API created on Rails and frontend using React

 ## Main Page